grpc/grpc.github.io/docs/quickstarts/php-quickstart.md

    $ node greeter_server.js
    ```

-From the `examples/php` directory:
+In another terminal, from the `examples/php` directory:

-2. In another terminal, run the client
+1. Run the client

    ```sh
    $ ./run_greeter_client.sh